 A quorum of stockholders is necessary to hold a valid annual meeting.
 A quorum will be present if the holders of at least a majority of the total number of shares of Common Stock entitled to vote are present, in person or by proxy, at the Annual Meeting.
+There were 42,514,556 shares of our Common Stock outstanding and entitled to vote on the Record Date.
+Therefore, a quorum will be present if 21,257,279 shares of our Common Stock are present in person or represented by executed proxies timely received by us at the Annual Meeting.
 Abstentions and shares represented by broker non-votes are counted for the purpose of determining whether a quorum is present.
 If there are insufficient votes to constitute a quorum at the time of the Annual Meeting, we may adjourn the Annual Meeting to solicit additional proxies.